Anaconda-Platform/nb_anaconda_theme/README.md

 # nb_anaconda_theme
-Package for bring the anaconda theme into the notebook
+Package to bring the anaconda theme into the notebook